enspiral/handbook/ventures/enspiral_foundation.md

 **Business Model**

 The Foundation's income is made up of voluntary contributions from individuals and ventures in the Enspiral network.
-The Foundation also has occassionaly received grant funding.
+The Foundation also has occasionally received grant funding.

-In the past, the Foundation has run initiatives that generated direct income, but these will be minimised in the future due to the approach of minimal governance and lean operations - instead institatives will live in other entities and agreements will me made for contributions from them to the Foundation on a case by case basis.
+In the past, the Foundation has run initiatives that generated direct income, but these will be minimised in the future due to the approach of minimal governance and lean operations - instead initiatives will live in other entities and agreements will be made for contributions from them to the Foundation on a case by case basis.

 More details about money and the Foundation can be found [here](http://handbook.enspiral.com/money.html).

 **Social Impact Strategy / Theory of Change**

 The Enspiral Foundation exists to support the people and ventures of the Enspiral network to each achieve their social impact missions.
-The reason the Foundation exists is rooted in the belief that we can achieve more through mutual support and cooperation than as isolated individuals and companies.
-Much of the Foundation's work operated on a 'meta' level of creating the conditions and systems upon which people and entities driving direct social impact can build.
-Everything the Foundation does is oriented toward the loosely defined mission of Enspiral: "More people working on stuff that matters."
+The reason the Foundation exists is rooted in the belief that we can achieve more through mutual support, interdependence, and cooperation than as isolated individuals and companies.
+Much of the Foundation's work operates on a 'meta' level, creating the conditions and systems with which people and entities driving direct social impact can be more effective.

+Everything the Foundation does is oriented toward the loosely defined mission of Enspiral: *"More people working on stuff that matters."*

 ---